MustardOS/mustardos.github.io/help/portmaster.md

 has_children: false
 ---

+## Disclaimer
+PortMaster does not endorse or support any form of piracy.
+All ready-to-run ports included in our software are provided with full respect to the wishes and licenses of the respective copyright holders.
+We take intellectual property rights very seriously and ensure that our offerings comply with all relevant legal requirements and permissions.

+It is important to note that game files for ports that are not ready-to-run must be obtained legally.
+Users are required to purchase or otherwise acquire these games through legitimate means to include support for them in PortMaster.
+By using our software, you agree to abide by these terms and respect the rights of content creators and developers.

 ## PortMaster in muOS
 Massive thanks to @kloptops, @Cebion and the rest of the fine folks over at [PortMaster](https://portmaster.games).